-Olive is a drupe or stone-fruit with a central single seed (pit), surrounded by edible pulp.
-Their size and shape greatly varies depending on the cultivar type.
+Olive is a drupe or "stone fruit" with a central single seed (pit), surrounded by edible pulp.
+Their size and shape greatly vary depending on the cultivar type.
 On an average, a fruit weighs about 3-5 g.
 Raw fruits are green and turn yellow to dark as they ripen further.
-Olives are generally picked at different stages depending up on whether they destined to be used as table fruits or pressed into oil.
+Olives are generally picked at different stages depending upon whether they destined to be used as table fruits or pressed into oil.

 Traditionally, olives have been viewed as a very healthy food.
-Beside providing energy, they compose of significant amounts of plant-derived anti-oxidants, minerals, phyto-sterols, and vitamins.
+Besides providing energy, they compose of significant amounts of plant-derived antioxidants, minerals, phytosterols, and vitamins.

-Olives are a moderate source of calories; 100 g of fruits carry just 115 calories.
-Their calorie content basically comes from fats.
-Nonetheless, the fruit composes healthy fat in the form of mono-unsaturated fatty acids (MUFA) like oleic acid (18:1) and palmitoleic acid (16:1) that help lower LDL or "bad cholesterol" and increase HDL or "good cholesterol" in the blood.
-Research studies suggest that Mediterranean diet which is rich in monounsaturated fatty acids help to prevent coronary artery disease and strokes by favoring healthy blood lipid profile.
+Olives are a modest source of calories; 100 g of fruits carry just 115 calories.
+Their calorie content primarily comes from fats.
+Nonetheless, the fruit composes healthy fat in the form of monounsaturated fatty acids (MUFA) like oleic acid (18:1) and palmitoleic acid (16:1) that help lower LDL or "bad cholesterol" and increase HDL or "good cholesterol" in the blood.
+Research studies suggest that the Mediterranean diet which is rich in monounsaturated fatty acids help to prevent coronary artery disease and strokes by favoring healthy blood lipid profile.

 Olive fruit contains tyrosol phenolic compounds such as oleuropein and oleocanthal.
 These compounds are responsible for its bitter and pungent taste.
-Oleocanthal, oleurpein, and its derivative hydroxytyrosol are nature’s most powerful anti-oxidants.
-Together with vitamin E and carotenoids, they play a vital role fighting against cancer, inflammation, coronary artery disease, degenerative nerve diseases, diabetes…etc.
+Oleocanthal, oleuropein, and its derivative hydroxytyrosol are nature’s most powerful antioxidants.
+Together with vitamin-E and carotenoids, they play a vital role fighting against cancer, inflammation, coronary artery disease, degenerative nerve diseases, and diabetes.

-Studies suggest that oleocanthal has ibuprofen (NSAID) like ant-inflammatory activities.
-Mediterranean diet that uses olive and its oil may be responsible in part for the lower incidences of coronary artery disease.
+Studies suggest that oleocanthal has ibuprofen (NSAID) like anti-inflammatory activities.
+The Mediterranean diet that uses olive and its oil may be responsible in part for the lower incidences of coronary artery disease.

-Olive contains a good amount of vitamin E. 100 g of cured, and canned fruits provide 1.65 mg (11% of RDA) of alpha-tocopherol.
-Vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucusa and skin by protecting it from harmful oxygen-free radicals.
+Olive contains a good amount of vitamin-E. 100 g of cured, and canned fruits provide 1.65 mg (11% of RDA) of α-tocopherol.
+Vitamin-E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucosa and skin by protecting it from harmful oxygen-free radicals.

-In addition, they contain good amounts of minerals like calcium, copper, iron, manganese, and zinc.
+Also, they contain healthy amounts of minerals like calcium, copper, iron, manganese, and zinc.
 Further, they are small sources of B-complex vitamins such as niacin, choline, and pantothenic acid.